benory/1520s-project-website/documentation/index.markdown

 <div id="paragraph">
 	Most musical works in the early sixteenth century can be securely attributed to a single composer.
 For a small group of pieces, sorting out attributions presents additional complications:<br><br>
 	<div id="paragraph"><li><b>Secure attributions</b> are is listed under the composer's name.</li>
-	<li><b>Plausible attributions</b> need to be carefully considered but lack sufficient information to assign authorship.
+	<li><b>Plausible attributions</b> need to be carefully considered but lack sufficient strengh to assign authorship.
 One might think of these to be in the range of 30–50% likelihood.</li>
 	<li><b>Improbable attributions</b> cannot be ruled out but are unlikely to be correct.
 They might have a 10–30% change of being correct.</li>
 	<li><b>Implausible attributions</b> are all but impossible.
 They range from a 0% chance to roughly a 10% probability.</li></div>
 </div>